viking-frank/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

 ```
 Notice that the first dimension of our placeholder assigns a `None`.
 This is
 a practical trick to allow working with batches.
 This just means that we
-don't want to set fix how many data points we can put inside.
-So we can
+don't want to set fix how many data points we can feed inside this node.
+So we
-input a vector of size (100, 1) and get 100 calculated values from the network.
+can input a vector of size (N, 1) for $N \in  \mathbb{N}$ and get 100
+calculated values from the network.

 If you want to take a look what happens when you print x...
 ```